Search the Community: Showing results for tags 'ff5'.

 Found 3 results

-679 downloadsChrono Cross meets Bravely Default in this re-imagination of Final Fantasy 5.
+3497 downloadsChrono Cross meets Bravely Default in this re-imagination of Final Fantasy 5 with additional jobs and mechanics.
 The main ideas were to make the battles more dynamic and give each character more, well, character.
 As a result of that every character has now access to an individualized job list of 21 out of total 31 jobs (freelancer is NOT available) while each job level now has a permanent impact on a character's stats.
 For example klutz Bartz can not be a chemist and Lenna hasn't in her to go Berserker.
 More dynamic battles are achieved via !Brave, !Def and field elements.
 Move a future turn to now with !Brave or take two turns at a later point with !Def while modifying the field elements to your liking with each skill or ability used.
-Changed field elements affect damage, healing and status effect chance. major features: all party members can be renamed at any time difficulty can be adjusted via in-game menu elements play a larger role extending to every item, ability, status effect and monster rebalance of equipment, spells, abilities and enemies instead of helm, armor and relic you can now equip 3 relics relics add a mix of resistances, weaknesses and power bonuses to same-element attacks spells scale with weapon power keeping them relevant until the end spell lists have been altered, e.g. Fire1/2/3 was reduced to just Fire and there are now new spells replacing the missing spells items are not consumed but introduce a cooldown on !Item, !Mix, !Drink and !Throw auto-heal some HP after battle victory (trade-off for disabled potions) ATB does not proceed until the currently active actor is finished with their turn, but then moves instantly to the next event most importantly - a New Game Plus mode!
+Changed field elements affect damage, healing and status effect chance. major features: all party members can be renamed at any time difficulty can be adjusted via in-game menu elements play a larger role extending to every item, ability, status effect and monster rebalance of equipment, spells, abilities and enemies several additional jobs and reworks of existing jobs instead of helm, armor and relic you can now equip 3 relics relics add a mix of resistances, weaknesses and power bonuses to same-element attacks spells scale with weapon power keeping them relevant until the end spell lists have been altered, e.g. Fire1/2/3 was reduced to just Fire and there are now new spells replacing the missing spells items are not consumed but introduce a cooldown on !Item, !Mix, !Drink and !Throw auto-heal some HP after battle victory (trade-off for disabled potions) ATB does not proceed until the currently active actor is finished with their turn, but then moves instantly to the next event most importantly - a New Game Plus mode!

 I'm a longtime lurker-but-never-poster of InsaneDifficulty.
 I've always been a big fan of the site and the concept in general, as it's given me a way to stay connected with and continue to enjoy games I grew up loving.
 But I've never understood the lack of modding for FF5.
 I assume it's because it wasn't released in the west during that era so it doesn't have the nostalgia effect that FF4 or FF6 have for most people.
 I know it's harder to get into older games when you don't have the binding effect of nostalgia.
 And of course the story and characters are kinda meh.
 But IMO it has some of the best game play and replay value of any of the older FFs.
 I've played through so many different types of playthroughs, with random jobs, crappy jobs, all mages, all melee, etc. I love it when a game has interesting equipment that makes a difference too.
 I believe there is only 1 FF5 mod and it was only half completed and I don't think it's being worked on.
 I'd love to see an abrasive difficulty patch.
 Perhaps even a patch that changes the order you get the jobs.
 Lastly, would it be easier to mod the PC version?